-The infection usually occurs when bacteria enter the skin through an ulcer, cut, a scratch or an insect bite.
+The infection usually occurs when bacteria enter the skin through an ulcer, cut, scratch or insect bite.
 It can also happen when there is already a skin problem like eczema, psoriasis, scabies or acne, or after surgery.
-However it can occur without any visible damage to the skin.
+However, it can occur without any visible damage to the skin.
 A common cause of cellulitis is scratching the skin with fingernails that carry an infection.

 Some people are more likely than others to get cellulitis.
 People are more likely to get cellulitis if they have a skin condition that makes them itchy and are more likely to scratch.

 Last reviewed: September 2020